RonaldAllanRivera/SaaS-Quiz/README.md

-pip install -r requirements.txt cp .env-sample .env  # Update with your actual environment variables python manage.py migrate python manage.py runserver
+pip install -r requirements.txt cp .env-sample .env  # Update with your actual environment variables
+# NOTE: The .env file is now located in the backend directory.
+All backend environment variables must be set in backend/.env.
+python manage.py migrate
+python manage.py runserver